|What are these codes?

 British company sells crisps that were made in Poland and

-labeled to the British company's specifications, the EAN
+labeled to the British company's specifications, the left portion of the

 code will indicate Britain, not Poland.
 This is because the British